 The NOCHECK compile mode is similar to IMMEDIATE, except that it skips checking of the following constraints when compiling: If a table is dropped, InterSystems IRIS does not check foreign key constraints in other tables that reference the dropped table.
 If a foreign key constraint is added, InterSystems IRIS does not check existing data to ensure that it is valid for this foreign key.
 If a NOT NULL constraint is added, InterSystems IRIS does not check existing data for NULLs or assign the field’s default value.
 If a UNIQUE or Primary Key constraint is deleted, InterSystems IRIS does not check if a foreign key in this table or another table references the dropped key.

 Available values are positive integers and zero.
 The timeout setting is per process.
 You can determine the lock timeout setting for the current process using the $SYSTEM.SQL.Util.GetOption("ProcessLockTimeout")Opens in a new tab method.

 If you do not set the lock timeout for the current process, it defaults to the current system-wide lock timeout setting.
 If your ODBC connection disconnects and reconnects, the reconnected process uses the current system-wide lock timeout setting.
 The default system-wide lock timeout is 10 seconds.

 By default, delimited identifiers are supported system-wide.
-The SUPPORT_DELIMITED_IDENTIFIERS boolean option specifies whether delimited identifiers are supported system-wide.
+The SUPPORT_DELIMITED_IDENTIFIERS boolean option allows you to change support for delimited identifiers system-wide.
 Available values are TRUE and FALSE.
 If TRUE, a string delimited by double quotation marks is considered an identifier within an SQL statement.
 If FALSE, a string delimited by double quotation marks is considered a string literal within an SQL statement.

 |Date/Time Option Keyword